Canon M6 vs T6i

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the M6 and the T6i have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 6).